State Farm® and Ting can help protect your family from electrical fires

 Whisker Labs has fully ‘hardened’ the Ting Sensor app and the Ting sensor to the highest security standards.
 This minimizes the chances of a person or machine gaining access to Ting resources and using those resources to exercise an attack.
 Also, Whisker Labs has monitoring systems dedicated to spotting and alerting anomalies that point to a breach or attempts at a breach.

 But it is not enough to just claim all of this.
 Whisker Labs has trusted, industry-recognized 3rd party organizations to confirm it.
-They conduct regular software and hardware vulnerability scans and perform ‘ethical hacking’ - measured and deliberate attempts to penetrate, compromise or otherwise take over the app, the sensor, and our servers - using industry tools known as ‘black hat’ (bad, malicious) hacking.
+They conduct regular software and hardware vulnerability scans and perform ‘ethical hacking’ - measured and deliberate attempts to penetrate, compromise or otherwise take over the app, the sensor, and our servers - using industry tools as well as known as ‘black hat’ (bad, malicious) hacking.

 Find out more here about how Whisker Labs secures Ting and protects your privacy.